 Dorset’s glorious landscape has provided writers with inspiration for centuries.
-Born and bred in Dorset, celebrated Victorian writer Thomas Hardy used his home county as the backdrop for his novels and poetry, and visitors to both Summer Lodge Country Hotel, Restaurant and Spa and The Acorn Inn are within easy reach of the Writers Gallery at the Dorset County Museum, as well as Hardy Cottage.
+Born and bred in Dorset, celebrated Victorian writer Thomas Hardy used his home county as the backdrop for his novels and poetry, and visitors to both Summer Lodge Country Hotel and Restaurant and The Acorn Inn are within easy reach of the Writers Gallery at the Dorset County Museum, as well as Hardy Cottage.
 But it’s not just Hardy who called this corner of the world home, with many other eminent writers using Dorset as the setting for their work.
 Here, we select some of the best Dorset literature to read ahead of your next trip.

 Persuasion: Jane Austin

 Set in the Dorset town of Lyme Regis, Persuasion is Jane Austen’s final novel, published posthumously in 1817.
 The author herself had visited the town on two occasions and clearly, it left a lasting impression on her.
 In the early 19th century, Lyme Regis was considered a fashionable summer resort.
 Details of Austen’s visit in 1803 and 1804 are provided in her letters, which mention some of the activities she enjoyed there, such taking a stroll on the Cobb and attending a ball at the Assembly Rooms.
 It’s likely that these trips provided inspiration for the plot of Persuasion, which centres on protagonist Anne Elliot.
 Aged 19, Anne falls in love with Captain Frederick Wentworth, but is persuaded not to marry him by her family on account of his lack of financial means and status.
 Years later, the couple meet again and find themselves on holiday in Lyme Regis with a group of family and friends.
 A story of love lost and found, the action centres around the town’s fashionable Cobb and offers a fascinating insight into life in Regency society.